Kanishka-mohankumar/Billing-System/README.md

 # 💳 Advanced Billing System

 A powerful and user-friendly billing system designed to streamline invoice generation and provide detailed sales analytics.
-Built for small to medium businesses, this system ensures fast, accurate, and efficient billing operations.
+Built for medium to large businesses, this system ensures fast, accurate, and efficient billing operations.

 ---